Countly/countly-sdk-documentation/web/next.md

   If you use the param <code>cly_device_id</code> its value will be set as the device ID instead of generating a random one:
 </p>
-<pre><code class="javascript">// you can assign a device ID to a user through a link that you have provided to them by adding cly_device_id to your url query
+<pre class="wysiwyg-code-block"><code class="language-javascript">// you can assign a device ID to a user through a link that you have provided to them by adding cly_device_id to your url query
 yoursite.com + ?cly_device_id=yourDeviceID
 </code></pre>
 <p>
   If you want to erase the previously stored device ID from the storage you can set clear_stored_id flag to true at the init config:
 </p>
-<pre><code class="javascript">// this will erase the stored device ID from the local storage every time the Countly is initialized
+<pre class="wysiwyg-code-block"><code class="language-javascript">// this will erase the stored device ID from the local storage every time the Countly is initialized
 Countly.init({
   app_key:"YOUR_APP_KEY",
   url: "https://try.count.ly",